 Besides presenting and participating, Nepali artistes also have a special mark across the globally-renowned film institutes.
-Very recently, renowned Film and Television Institute of India (FTII) Pune has selected 30 Nepali film for a three-year course.
+Very recently, renowned Film and Television Institute of India (FTII) Pune has selected 30 Nepali films for a three-year course.

 Sponsored by the Government of India, the course has a total of Nepal’s leading artistes belonging to the theater and cinema including Sulakshyan Bharati, Pratik Dulal, Sabina Gopali, Malina Joshi Rohit (Rumba) Tamang, Samyam Puri, Parikshit Bickram Rana, among others.